ZeitOnline/briefkasten/deployment/README.rst

 Installing a briefkasten instance in production
 -----------------------------------------------

-While the provided development.cfg makes it easy to get a local instance of the briefkasten application server up and running, setting up a secure, publicly reachable instance for real people to make submissions is a completely different story.
+While the provided development.cfg makes it easy to get a local instance of the briefkasten application server up and running, setting up a secure, publicly reachable instance for real people to make submissions to is a completely different story.

 Since any chain is only so strong as its weakest link, `briefkasten` comes with a set of deployment scripts that - given a simple configuration file - can install a fully functional instance, including an HTTPS capable webserver, the actual web application and a mail server to send out the encrypted submissions, all pre-configured according to what we consider best practices and ready to interact with each other.